 Points to Note:

 All credits if any remains on the original contributor only.
-Guest author have covered all basics around Machine Translation only Learning.
+The guest author has covered all basics around Machine Translation only Learning.
 Machine Learning is all about data, computing power and algorithms to look for information.
-How machine can do more then just translation this is covered in Generative Adversarial Networks.
+How machine can do more than just translation this is covered in Generative Adversarial Networks.
 A family of artificial neural networks.

 Feedback & Further Question